-The Public Health Preparedness and Emergency Response (PHPER) Division consists of the following three sections:
+The Division of Emergency Preparedness (DEP) consists of the following three sections:

 The District and Local Readiness section supports local public health and healthcare preparedness throughout Indiana.
-This is accomplished through North, Central, and South Area Coordinators.
-Each Area Coordinator oversees the District Public Health Coordinator and District Healthcare Coordinator for each respective District.
+This is accomplished through Northern, Central, and Southern Regional Managers.
+Each Regional Manager oversees the District Public Health Coordinator and District Healthcare Coordinator for each respective District.

 This section primarily works with local health departments, hospitals, healthcare coalitions, and other public health and healthcare partners in each District.
 This preparedness work includes all five mission areas of the National Preparedness Goal: Prevention, Protection, Mitigation, Response, and Recovery.
 Additionally, the District and Local Readiness section works closely with several other State Agencies, Public Health and Healthcare Associations, and many other organizations that have local roles in public health and healthcare preparedness.
 The District and Local Readiness section consists of the following areas: